CAIDA/catalog-data/sources/solution/iana_asn_allocation/README.md

 ### What is ASN?

 - ASN is short for autonomous system numbers
-- ASNs are assigned to Autonomous Systems, which are sub networks that amalgamate to form the entire Internet network
+- ASNs are assigned to Autonomous Systems (AS), which are sub networks that amalgamate to form the Internet network
 - Autonomous systems are allocated to unique ASN first through IANA, then through their region's Regional Internet Registry
 - Information about the ASNs have been gathered from IANA, an organization that manages and records IP address and ASN allocations

-### Why does this solution contain two files?
+## Why are two files needed?

-- ASNs began as 16-bit numbers, meaning that there are around 65,000 unique ASNs
+- ASNs began as 16-bit numbers, meaning that there were previously only 65,000 unique numbers.
+In the early 2010s, a steady growth of the Internet network revealed the need for expansion.
+They thus began using 32-bits to allow for more unique numbers
-- Researchers realized that 16 bits would not be enough, and made ASNs 32-bit numbers instead
+- IANA currently formats the datasets so that 16-bit allocations are separate from 32-bit allocations.
+This solution will combine the two datasets to return all of the number ranges
+- Note: The numbers are directly transferable as 32-bit allocations start from where the 16-bit allocations end

 ## Caveats
-- This solution uses only the current dataset provided by IANA
+- This solution uses only the current datasets provided by IANA
-- Results contain only the range of allocated and reserved ASNs.
-To download files for rir allocations, view solution/mapping_asn_to_rir
+- This solution combines the 16-bit and 32-bit csv files, so both must be provided
+- You can access the